 Aims of the project

-To encourage students in East Howe to ASPIRE (the acronym written across the wall of the principal's study), both socially and academically.
-Initially the DfE identified the need for a new academy, but the key factor has ben the quality of the staff at TBA.
+To encourage students in East Howe to ASPIRE (the acronym written across the wall of the principal's study - Ambitious, Self-Confident, Physically Literate, Independent Learners, Resilient, Emotionally Literate).
+Initially the DfE identified the need for a new academy, but the key factor has been the quality of the staff at TBA.
 The beneficiaries will always be the local people in East Howe as TBA will always be an academy for the local area, not one that cherry picks students from other areas.

 Background and goals